lavabit/libdime/docs/style.md

 ### Scope

 Objects should be declared in the minimum scope for which all references are possible.
-Objects and functions that are not required to be visible outside file-scope, for example, should be declared as `static`.
+Variables and functions that are not required to be visible outside a single file should be declared as `static`.
 This increases the modularity of the code and reduces the number of names in in the global namespace.

 ### Global Variables